green-api/greenapi-integration-rocketchat/README.md

 - `/greenapi.create-instance` - Create a new GREEN-API instance
 - `/greenapi.remove-instance` - Remove an existing instance
 - `/greenapi.update-token` - Update Rocket.Chat authentication tokens
+- `/greenapi.sync-app-url` - Synchronize webhook URLs of all instances with the current app URL

 ## Prerequisites